 Who's Who at the Ravazzin Center

-Linda White-Ryan, PhD, LMSW, RN, CASAC, is Research Associate at the Ravazzin Center on Aging and Assistant Dean at the Fordham University Graduate School of Social Service.
+Linda White-Ryan, PhD, LMSW, RN, CASAC, is Clinical Specialist at the Ravazzin Center on Aging and Assistant Dean at the Fordham University Graduate School of Social Service.
 She received both her doctoral and master's degree in social work from Fordham's Graduate School of Social Service.
 Dr. White-Ryan has 25 years of experience working in the psychiatric and substance abuse fields in both inpatient and outpatient clinical settings.
 She has developed alcohol and substance abuse prevention workshops and presented them in many school systems throughout Westchester County.
 Dr. White-Ryan’s research interests currently include older adults and alcoholism/substance abuse.